Shari Van Belle

-Shari Van Belle (born 22 December 1999) is a Belgian footballer who plays as a defender for Bundesliga club SGS Essen and the Belgium women's national team.
+Shari Van Belle (born 22 December 1999) is a Belgian footballer who plays as a defender for Belgian Women's Super League club RSC Anderlecht and the Belgium women's national team.

 Club career

 Van Belle played for Belgian clubs Gent, OH Leuven and Genk, before joining Standard Liège in January 2024.

 In July 2025, Van Belle moved to Frauen-Bundesliga club SGS Essen.

+For the 2026/27 season, Van Belle returned to Belgium and joined RSC Anderlecht where she signed a two-year contract.

 International career

 Van Belle was part of the Belgian national team which won their first title in history at the 2022 Pinatar Cup.

 Personal life

 Van Belle is in a same-sex relationship with Belgian footballer Nicky Evrard.
 Her younger sister, Lyndsey, is also a footballer.